 Can I use more than one provider?
 And can I change providers?

 The great thing about NDIS is that you can shop around and choose different providers for the different types of supports allocated in a plan.

 There is no obligation to stick with one service provider, you can have multiple.

-When meeting with a either an NDIS planner or Local Area Coordinator or both, this process does vary depending on the subject matter needing to be covered.
+When meeting with either an NDIS planner or Local Area Coordinator or both, this process does vary depending on the subject matter that needs to be covered.